 Open your PDF with Preview, click on the Markup icon, then click on the Signature icon.
 Click on Create Signature, and go to Click Here to Begin.

 After you’ve done this, select the TrackPad option.
-This will open a small window where you can start drawing your signature with your finger or a stylus.
-The TrackPad will behave like a signature-capturing device, all you need to do is “sign” the TrackPad with your finger or stylus and your signature will be recorded.
+This will open a small window where you can draw your signature with your finger or a stylus.
+The TrackPad will behave like a signature-capturing device.
+All you need to do is “sign” the TrackPad with your finger or stylus, and your signature will be recorded.

 Create your virtual signature using your computer’s Camera

-Open your PDF with Preview, click on the Markup icon, and then on the Signature icon.
+Open your PDF with Preview, and click on the Markup and Signature icons.
 Click on Create Signature, and go to Click Here to Begin.

 Once you’re there, select the Camera option.
 This will open a small window that displays your webcam’s point of view.
 Once you’re there, you can sign a blank piece of paper or get a pre-written document to scan with the camera.